lucassxs/100-days-of-code/log.md

 **Thoughts:**:  Using number methods to obtain an EMV (Likelihood Estimator) for the parameters of the distributions, and plot a graph of the likelihood function of the distributions: Binominal, Exponential and Weibull.

 **Link to work:** Github

+### Day 10: July 19, 2022

+**Today's Progress**:  Script development for numerical calculation in Cholesky.

+**Thoughts:**:  Application of a positive Hermitian Matrix defined in R. And use of R's chol function to develop the Cholesky factorization script.

+**Link to work:** Github